Average auto loan interest rates by credit score 2024

 There are a few ways to improve your chances of getting a reasonable interest rate, regardless of your credit score.

-- Make a larger down payment: A down payment decreases the amount you need to borrow.
-That means the lender takes on less risk, which translates to lower interest rates.
-Experts recommend aiming for at least 20 percent of the car’s purchase price.
+- Make a larger down payment.
+A down payment decreases the amount you need to borrow.
+This means the lender takes on less risk, translating to lower interest rates.
+Experts recommend aiming for at least 20 percent of the car’s purchase price, although the average down payment sits between 10 percent and 20 percent of the purchase price.

-- Get a co-signer: If you have a lower credit score, consider asking a family member or trusted friend with an excellent credit score to co-sign your auto loan.
-Your co-signer will assume the debt if you can’t pay it back, which means the lender has less risk.
-Remember that it may strain your relationship if you cannot pay.
+- Get a cosigner.
+If you have a lower credit score, consider asking a family member or trusted friend with an excellent credit score to cosign your auto loan.
+Your cosigner will assume the debt if you cannot pay it back, which means the lender has less risk.

 The lowest car loan rates are typically reserved for borrowers with near-perfect credit scores.
-While you’re not guaranteed to get the figure corresponding to your credit bracket, keep it in mind while shopping around for a good deal.
+While you are not guaranteed to get the rate corresponding to your credit bracket, it is great for comparison purposes when shopping around for a good deal.

-You can prequalify for an auto loan with lenders online and offline to see the rates you’re eligible for.
+To get started, prequalify for an auto loan with lenders online and offline to see the rates you may be eligible for.

 You may also like